Serous cystadenoma of the pancreas, also referred as microcystic adenoma, is an uncommon type of benign cystic pancreatic neoplasm.

 - T1: typically low signal

-- T2: the central fibrous scar (if present) is low signal while cystic components themselves are high signal
+- T2: the central fibrous scar (if present) is of a low signal while cystic components themselves are of a high signal

 - may show enhancement due to hypervascular components 4